Artist: Thomas Sully (American, Horncastle, Lincolnshire 1783–1872 Philadelphia, Pennsylvania)

 Dimensions: 17 1/8 x 14 in.
 (43.5 x 35.6 cm)

 Credit Line: Gift of Mrs. Rosa C. Stanfield, in memory of her father, Henry Robinson, 1894

 Accession Number: 94.23.3

-This self-portrait, along with portraits of John Finley (94.23.2) and William Gwynn (94.23.1), was a gift to Sully's host in Baltimore from 1820 to 1821, the broker Henry Robinson.
-According to his register, Sully began the painting on May 8, 1821, and completed it on May 15.
-The artist is shown interrupted at his work, and emphasizes his profession through the paintbrush pointing to his sharply lit head.
-This device is common in self-portraits of artists, and Sully is thought to have adapted it from a similar work by Benjamin West, with whom he studied in London.
-Although Sully’s brushwork is unusually restrained, its painterly quickness blends with the engaging spontaneity of the pose to create a sense of immediacy.
+The English-born Philadelphian Thomas Sully painted this self-portrait for his host in Baltimore, Maryland, the broker Henry Robinson.
+The artist is shown interrupted at his work, with the primary tool of his profession pointed at his sharply lit head.
+This paintbrush device is common in artists’ self-portraits, and Sully is thought to have adapted it from a similar work by Benjamin West, with whom he had studied in London.
+Although Sully’s brushwork is unusually restrained here, its painterly quickness blends with the engaging spontaneity of the pose to create a sense of immediacy.